 Upon request by law enforcement and fire department dispatchers, the contractor shall furnish courtesy stand-by coverage at emergency incidents involving a potential danger to the personnel of the requesting agency or the general public.
-EMSA also provides paramedic(s) to the Tulsa County Sheriff's Office when its SWAT team is activated.
+EMSA also provides paramedic(s) to the Tulsa County Sheriff's Office.
+Tulsa Police Department and Edmond Police Department when its SWATtheir SWAT teams is are activated.

 Other community service-oriented entities may request stand-by coverage from EMSA.
 The contractor is encouraged to provide such non-dedicated stand-by coverage to events whenever possible.
 If EMSA is requested to provide such services with a dedicated ambulance, then EMSA will pay the contractor on a per-hour basis for such stand-by services.
 Each dedicated event shall have a two-hour minimum, plus an hour for set-up and an hour for clean up.
 The contractor will also make a paramedic available for pre-scheduled stand-by and special events coverage at an hourly rate.
 No minimums or additional time for set-up and clean up will be allowed for paramedic-only events.
+Documentation of special event plans of coverage shall be filed for the Office of the Medical Director review at least four (4) days prior to event (if contractor has been informed of event prior to four days of the event).
+This notification shall be made on a National Incident Management System (NIMS) compliant form(s).